cnvogelg/plipbox/doc/src/firmware.md

 [3]: http://alioth.debian.org/projects/minicom/
 [4]: http://code.google.com/p/picocom/

-Run your terminal program and select the serial port of your Arduino (see section 1.1).
+Run your terminal program and select the serial port of your plipbox (see section 1.1).
 For the serial port select the following parameters:

   * 8 N 1 = 8 data bits, no parity, 1 stop bit
   * no hardware (RTS/CTS) hand shaking
   * no software (XON/XOFF) hand shaking

-If everything went well you will see the startup message of the plipbox
+### 2.2 Entering/Leaving Command Mode

-firmware:
+If everything went well you will see the startup message of the plipbox firmware after a reset of the device:

         Welcome to plipbox <version> <date>
         by lallafa (http://www.lallafa.de/blog)